andrew/ultimate-awesome/README.md

 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [awesome-honeypot](https://github.com/alphaSeclab/awesome-honeypot) - Awesome Honeypot Resource Collection.
 Including 250+ Honeypot tools, and 350+ posts about Honeypot.
-- [awesome-ai-brain-computer-interface](https://github.com/atonkamanda/awesome-ai-brain-computer-interface) - Must-read papers on machine learning, deep learning, reinforcement learning and other learning methods for brain-computer interfaces.
-- [awesome-tanstack-start](https://github.com/balastrong/awesome-tanstack-start) - A curated list of TanStack Start resources: articles, projects, videos and more.
 - [awesome-multimodal-token-compression](https://github.com/cokeshao/awesome-multimodal-token-compression) - Survey:
 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.